 When they schedule your installation, is it when you want to have it done, or when they can get to it?
 Will your contractor pull a permit on every job?
 Doing so will ensure it meets all of your local codes.

 HVAC system installation is not a do-it-yourself affair and a successful installation requires a contractor that is skilled in a variety of areas, from load calculation to piping and a lot of steps in between.
-You could get the top-of-the-line system, but if it’s not installed correctly you may not get ideal performance.
+You could get the best system, but if it’s not installed correctly you may not get ideal performance.

-Do they have references or referrals?
+Can they provide references or referrals?

 Your family’s health, comfort and safety is our business at Titan Heating & Air Conditioning in Central Point.
-Our HVAC pros would be happy to answer any and all of your questions.
+Our HVAC professionals would be happy to answer any and all of your questions.
 Call us at 541-286-6617.
 We look forward to becoming your partner in keeping your system running safely and efficiently.